Overview

 (2) Mosaic analysis with MAGIC: We developed a novel CRISPR-based method called MAGIC (mosaic analysis by gRNA-induced crossing-over) for mosaic analysis (Allen et al., 2021).
 This technique does not rely on site-specific recombination systems and thus can be used with any Drosophila strain (such as wildly derived strains) without the need for genetic modification.
 We are currently building MAGIC tools for all Drosophila chromosomal arms, which will be used to conduct genome-wide forward genetic screens and be distributed to the Drosophila community.
 (See Han lab reagents)

-(3) We are developing optogenetic approaches to manipulate activity of endogenous proteins in Drosophila by light.
+(3) We developed an optogenetic system called OptoTrap to manipulate activity of endogenous proteins in Drosophila by light (Xu et al., 2024).
 Using this approach, we would like to shut off proteins important for dendrite morphogenesis or neurodegeneration whenever and wherever we want (such as in a specific dendrite branch).
 This approach will provide us unprecedented spatial and temporal resolutions to dissect the molecular processes governing dendrite branching morphogenesis.
 Important for this type of quantitative manipulations, we have already developed LarvaSPA, a method of long-term time-lapse imaging for da neurons (Ji and Han, 2020), and methods of quantitative analysis of dendrite dynamics.